lineklemensen/PRJ3/docs/report/07 - Design and implementation/02b - Software implementation.md

 Each segment paths(a)(b), is added to combined_path.
 The final combined_path is what the car should follow.

 ### Astar search
-The algorithm started its base [@geeksforgeeks-2025] The astar_search function finds the shortest path between two points.
+The algorithm started its base [@geeksforgeeks-2025] and material learned in the course this semester in "Algoritmer og datastrukturer".
+The astar_search function finds the shortest path between two points.
 ```cpp
 if(!is_unblocked(src) || !is_unblocked(dest)) return route;